Understanding your renting agreement

 Housing laws vary between England and Scotland.
 Get advice relating to Scotland

-If you are renting your home, you either have a tenancy or a licence to live in the property.
+If you pay rent to a private landlord, you will have either a tenancy agreement or a licence.
 Both tenancy agreements and licenses can be written or verbal.

 If an agreement seems unfair, it may not be valid.
-The law gives certain rights to people who are renting and these cannot be taken away no matter what your agreement says.
+The law gives certain rights to people who rent privately and these cannot be taken away, no matter what your tenancy agreement or licence says.

-Is the rental agreement a tenancy or a licence?
+Is your rental agreement a tenancy or a licence?

 In practice, however, the dividing line between a licence and certain types of tenancy is often unclear.
 You will not necessarily have a licence or a tenancy just because the landlord says that's what you have.

-Your agreement can give you extra rights but it cannot take away any rights that the law gives you.
-These depend upon the type of tenancy you have and who your landlord is - a private landlord, a council or a housing association, for example.
+The agreement you have with your landlord can give you extra rights but it cannot take away any rights that the law gives you.
+These depend upon the type of tenancy you have.

-What to check for in a written agreement
+What to check for in a written renting agreement

-If you have a written agreement, it should set out the rights and responsibilities you have while you're renting, and should list the terms and conditions you and your landlord need to stick to while you're living there.
+If you have a written renting agreement, it should set out the rights and responsibilities you have while you're renting, and should list the terms and conditions you and your landlord need to stick to while you're living there.
 Read it carefully before you sign it and ask the landlord to clarify anything you're unsure of.
-Certain rights and obligations will apply regardless of what the agreement says, for example the landlord's repairing obligations.
+Certain rights and obligations will apply regardless of what the agreement says, for example a landlord's responsibility for repairs.